Amozaya/3D-Academy/README.md

 **Content**

 * For inspiration and guidance whilst working on this project I used "Love Running" project
-* Instructions on how to implement Parral Scrolling were taken from <a href="https://www.w3schools.com/howto/howto_css_parallax.asp">W3School - Parralax Scrolling</a>
+* Instructions on how to implement Parralax Scrolling were taken from <a href="https://www.w3schools.com/howto/howto_css_parallax.asp">W3School - Parralax Scrolling</a>
 * Instructions on how to implement Cards for Courses section were taken from <a href="https://www.w3schools.com/howto/howto_css_cards.asp">W3School - Cards</a>

 **Media**